w3f/polkadot-wiki/docs/maintain-guides-how-to-vote-councillor.md

 ![](assets/council/remove_vote.png)

-When the transaction is included in a block you should have your reserved tokens made liquid again and your vote will no longer be counting for any councillors in the elections.
+When the transaction is included in a block you should have your reserved tokens made liquid again and your vote will no longer be counting for any councillors in the elections starting in the next term.